mongodb/terraform-provider-mongodbatlas/website/docs/d/serverless_instances.html.markdown

----
-layout: "mongodbatlas"
-page_title: "MongoDB Atlas: serverless instances"
-sidebar_current: "docs-mongodbatlas-datasource-serverless-instances"
-description: |-
-Describes a Serverless Instances.
----

 # Data Source: mongodbatlas_serverless_instances

-`mongodbatlas_serverless_instances` describe all serverless instances.
+`mongodbatlas_serverless_instances` describes all serverless instances.
 This represents serverless instances that have been created for the specified group id.

 > **NOTE:**  Serverless instances do not support some Atlas features at this time.
 For a full list of unsupported features, see [Serverless Instance Limitations](https://docs.atlas.mongodb.com/reference/serverless-instance-limitations/).